-Perineal massage is a very helpful massage f the perineum (pelvic floor tissues between your vagina and rectum) that you can practice during pregnancy.
+Perineal massage is a very helpful massage of the perineum pelvic floor tissues that you can practice during pregnancy.
 It will increase your chances of having an easier labor and delivery and reduce the possibility of tearing, bruising, or having an episiotomy.

 This also means that your postpartum recovery will also be much easier and quicker!